 As part of its vision to become a dominant player in the food industry, TRAFCO is propelling its expansion through organic and inorganic growth.
-TRAFCO invested in developing the food industry of Bahrain by acquiring BWBB, BFFC, Metro Markets, Trafco Logistics Co.
+TRAFCO invested in developing the food industry of Bahrain by owning 100% stake in BWBB, BFFC, Trafco Logistics Co.
 (TLC), Bahrain Livestock Company and by owning majority stake in Awal Dairy Company W.L.L., and BANZ Group.
 To serve Bahrain's objective of economic integration among GCC countries, Kuwait Bahrain Dairy Company was established in 1992 in Kuwait as a wholly owned subsidiary of Awal Dairy.
 Awal Dairy exports its products to Kuwait, Saudi Arabia, UAE, Jordan, Iraq, Yemen, North & West Africa and Latin America.
 Awal Dairy expanded its operations in Kingdom of Saudi Arabia.
 The Metro Market division is a retail arm of Trafco.
 Spanning across various parts of Bahrain, Metro is undoubtedly one of the rapidly expanding customers friendly market by adding more outlets, year on year in the Kingdom and offering Trafco's major products at competitive price.
-Further, during June 2022, BLSC became wholly owned 100% subsidiary of Trafco Group, earlier it was an associate

-BWBB: Bahrain Water Bottling & Beverages, 100% subsidiary of TRAFCO has received HACCP certificate & ISO 22000:2018 for the quality of water it produces, awarded by institutions specializing in water analysis supported by Saudi and the Gulf standards.
+BWBB: Bahrain Water Bottling & Beverages, 100% subsidiary of TRAFCO has received ISO 22000:2018 Certificate for the quality of water it produces, awarded by institutions specializing in water analysis supported by Saudi and the Gulf standards.
 BWBB is one among very few companies in Bahrain that are into manufacturing and bottling of mineral water with strict adherence to quality control.
 BWBB is the market leader in the water bottling industry and TYLOS is the brand leader in the segment in addition to other brands like Selsabil, MARWA and Cloud9.
 Apart from the private labeling business, the company is also manufacturing 'metro' brand in its production line which is marketed by Trafco.
-The Company is also trading in juice products and potato chips which are well accepted in the market.
+The Company also trading in juice products and potato chips which are well accepted in the market.

 BFFC: Bahrain Fresh Fruits Company, was acquired in the year 2009 and is 100% subsidiary of TRAFCO.
 The Company was incorporated in the year 1998 and with its state-of-the-art infrastructure along with a dedicated & committed workforce has become a dominant player in the FMCG sector.
-BFFC is very active in two core food businesses - one being import and distribution of fresh fruits & vegetables and the other, import and distribution of frozen, chilled & dry food and nonfood products.
+BFFC is very active in two core food businesses - one being import and distribution of fresh fruits & vegetables and the other, import and distribution of frozen, chilled & dry food and non-food products.
 Our fruits & vegetables division is one of the biggest in Bahrain with largest banana ripening chambers.
-Few of the brands to reckon with in FMCG division are Bridel from Lactalies Europe, and Chiquita & Fruits brand bananas from Ecuador, Unef Chicken from Brazil.
+Few of the brands to reckon with in FMCG division are Bridel cheese from Lactalies Europe, and Chiquita brand bananas from Ecuador and Unef Chicken from Brazil.

-Trafco Logistics: Trafco Logistics Company, which commenced its operation in May 2010 is conveniently located in Galali.
+Trafco Logistics: Trafco Logistics Company, which commenced its operation in the year 2010 is conveniently located in Galali.
 It has received HACCP certificate & ISO 22000:2018 for the category of "Receiving, Storage & Distribution of Dry, Chilled and Frozen food products".
-The US\$ 14 million logistics complex is a wholly owned subsidiary of TRAFCO which is focusing on 3PL.
-This state-of-the-art logistic facility with sophisticated technology and exceeding 20,000 cubic meter space with Frozen, Chilled and Dry facilities located in close proximity to the airport and the new seaport of Khalifa Bin Salman port in Muharraq has propelled TRAFCO into the elite group of logistic solution providers in Bahrain.
-The Group has identified to expand additional frozen storage facility of 2,500 sq meter at a cost of BD 3 millions since its customer base is increasing including contracts with government institutions.
+The US\$ 15 million logistics complex is a wholly owned subsidiary of TRAFCO which is focusing on 3PL.
+This state-of-the-art logistic facility with sophisticated technology and exceeding 20,000 cubic meter space with Frozen, Chilled and Dry facilities located in close proximity to the airport and the seaport of Khalifa Bin Salman port in Muharrag has propelled TRAFCO into the elite group of logistic solution providers in Bahrain.
+The Group has on going construction project for additional frozen storage facility of about 2,500 sq meter at a cost of BD 3 millions, since its customer base is increasing including contracts with the government institutions.